zakkarry/deluge-mover/README.md

 `deluge-mover` is very simple.
 You only need to edit the `deluge-mover.py` file with your JSON-RPC URL (this is your Deluge WebUI with /json at the end), your WebUI password, and unRAID's cache drive's absolute path.
 This is the path where the torrent data resides, not the mount for the drive itself. (e.g. `/mnt/cache/torrents/complete`)

+Read the notes in the script's configuration section and set them accordingly.

 The concept for how this script operates was taken from [Bobokun](https://github.com/bobokun) and his mover script for qBittorrent.

 Special thanks to [TRaSH](https://github.com/TRaSH-Guides) for the motivation to do this.